JacobInwald/CRATE/README.md

 ## Contributions

-As this is university work, I cannot acccept contributions until this course is over.
-If this project sounds interesting to you, check back next year when I can (maybe) open-source this properly.
+If this project sounds interesting to you, feel free to get in contact!
 To add another exploit, simply copy the template found in `data/_template` and get cracking!